spatie/laravel-tail/README.md

 php artisan tail
 ```

-By default the last 20 lines will be shown.
-You can change that number by using the `lines`-option.
+You can start the output with displaying the last lines in the log by using the `lines`-option.

 ```bash
 php artisan tail --lines=50